 4) Reboot your Windows and open GeForce Experience to see if it works.

-This problem may be also due the issue of GeForce Experience itself.
-You can fix it through reinstalling your GeForce Experience:
+This problem may also occur due to the issue of GeForce Experience itself.
+You can fix it by reinstalling your GeForce Experience:

 1) Type feature in the search box from Start.
 Then click Apps & features from the top.